telerik/ajax-docs/controls/ajaxmanager/getting-started.md

 * Then, you will enhance user experience by defining the AjaxLoadingPanel control.
 Your web application will use one of its image templates and display it as a progress indicator whenever a callback request is performed, that is, when the page is loading.
 * Finally, you will add some styling to the controls.

-After the completion of this guide and as demonstrated in the following image, you will have an AJAX-enabled application at runtime in which the normal postback will be replaced by a callback and the loading panel will be displayed in the currently updating control.
+After the completion of this guide and as demonstrated in the following image, you will have an AJAX-enabled application at runtime in which the normal postback will be replaced by a callback, and the loading panel will be displayed in the currently updating control.

 ![](images/ajaxmanager-gettingstarted-sample.gif)